Nanabell/NoAdsHere/README.md

 Suggestions for new sites/services are always welcome!

+# Getting Started Guide!
+To start off do: `?nah Blocks Enable <Type>`.
+Replace <Type> with the type of advertisement you want to block,
+i think most of you want to prevent Discord Invites.
+To-do that do
+`?nah Blocks Enable Invites`.

+## Documentions
+For the full documentations please head over to the [Github Wikis](https://github.com/Nanabell/NoAdsHere/wiki)

 # Contributions
 Contributions are always and highly welcome, I'm only trying to help everyone but I'm still learning, so if you have constructive feedback or want to contribute to improve/add to NAH, please do so!